francescomucio/tee-as-transformation/tests/README.md

-# TEE Test Suite
+# Tee Test Suite

-This directory contains comprehensive tests for the TEE framework, with a focus on incremental materialization functionality.
+This directory contains comprehensive tests for the Tee framework, with a focus on incremental materialization functionality.

 ## Test Structure